Harry Potter House Points for your classroom

 Here’s how to setup your scoreboard:

-1. Create a single score leaderboard by clicking the button above.
+1. Create a standard leaderboard by clicking the button above.

 2. Add the names of your “houses” and a title for your board, perhaps “Wizarding Wonders”!